Admission Requirements & Deadlines

 Transcripts from institutions outside of the U.S. may be released to Educational Credential Evaluators, Inc. to identify U.S. equivalencies of educational qualifications.
-The transcript review process can take two to three weeks.
+The transcript review process can take up to three weeks.
 Be sure to complete your application ahead of time so your transcripts can be evaluated before your program deadline.

 Financial Verification Form

 We ask that all international students submit a financial verification form.
 You will need to submit this form along with a bank statement or certificate of deposit showing sufficient liquid funds for your estimated cost of attendance.

 You are required to submit these forms and statements in order to be provided with an I-20.
 You will be prompted to submit this information upon admission.